-Could Your Sleep Disorder Be Contributing to Infertility Issues?
+Could Your Sleep Disorder Contribute to Infertility Issues?

 Research has shown a clear link between sleep apnea, a rather serious sleep disorder, and the risk of having infertility.
 But a January 2018 study suggests that other sleep disorders that interfere with quality sleep may also increase the risk of a woman having infertility.